-- Intervention staff with relevant training appropriate to the needs of the children identified. - Small group work provided outside of the classroom. - 1:1 work provided by the class teacher or a support member of staff. - Outside agency involvement working 1:1 with identified children e.g. speech and language support, specialist teacher support and counselling, etc. - A range of resources provided to meet individual needs, including equipment for those with physical needs. - Specialised training for all staff appropriate to the identified needs of their children with SEND. - A working partnership with Pennfields Outreach Service.
+- Intervention staff with relevant training appropriate to the needs of the children identified. - Small group work provided outside of the classroom. - 1:1 work provided by the class teacher or a support member of staff. - External agency involvement working 1:1 with identified children e.g. speech and language support, specialist teacher support and Base 25 emotional support, etc. - A range of resources provided to meet individual needs, including equipment for those with physical needs. - Specialised training for all staff appropriate to the identified needs of their children with SEND. - A working partnership with Wolverhampton Outreach Service. - A sensory room to support individual's sensory needs. - An immersive suite for sensory learning and experiences.